andrewmoles2/rTrainIntroduction/r-fundamentals-5/r_fundamentals_5_solutions.md

 1)  Set up a project for this workshop using the steps above.
 2)  Go to your newly created project folder in either File Explorer (Windows) or Finder (Mac).
 3)  Put your r_fundamentals_5.Rmd file in your project directory (if you have not do so already).
-4)  Add a new file called data, and add in the data files for the session ().
+4)  Add a new folder called data, and add in the data files for the session.
 5)  Come back to RStudio and make sure you're project is open (*will see in top right corner your project name*), in the RStudio file explorer (bottom right) you should see the changes you've made.
-6)  If you have not already, open the rWorkshop4b.Rmd file.
+6)  If you have not already, open the r_fundamentals_5.Rmd file.
 7)  In the code chunk below run `getwd()`.
 You should get your new project file system as the output.